Yotghoe/Path-Dependent-Attenuation-Ground-Motion-Field-in-Volcanic-Areas/project/ProjectReport.md

 ### Future Improvements

-- Install and import package h5py, make the code availabale for h5py files.
+- Install and import package h5py, make the code available for h5py files.
 - Combine multiple GMFs depending on how long their path form source to site intersects the volcanic areas.
 - Gather information (e.g. satallite imagery) to draw better volcanic areas.